 It will take some serious community and workplace organizing to bring a general strike off.
 In workplaces all over the country, Black workers should organize General Strike Committees at the workplaces, and Black Strike Support Committees to carry on the strike work inside the Black community itself.
 Because such a strike would be especially hard-fought and vicious, Black workers should organize Worker's Defense Committees to defend workers fired or black listed by the bosses for their industrial organizing work.
-This defense committee would publicize a victimized worker's case and rally support from other workers and the community.
-The defense committee would also establish, a Labor strike and defense fund and also start food cooperative to financially and material support such victimized workers and their families while carrying on the strike.
+This defense committee would publicize a victimized go.
+They are an oppressive occupying army, are not of our community, cannot understand its problems, and do not identify with its people and their needs.
+Further, it is the corruption of the cops that protects organized crime and vice in our community, and Capitalism with its exploitative economic conditions which is responsible for all crime.